mgmccarthy/resume-markdown/resume.md

 **Dec 2019 – Oct 2020**
 Led multiple distributed-system projects for clients across fintech and healthcare.

-- Designed and built a **multi-tenant SaaS message-monitoring platform**, supporting transient error recovery and multi-cloud hosting (AWS + Azure).
+- Designed and built a **multi-tenant SaaS message-monitoring platform** for NServiceBus, supporting transient error recovery and multi-cloud hosting (AWS + Azure).
 - Delivered **gRPC-based POC** for secure transfer of medical imaging data (DICOM).
 - Supported a **greenfield banking system** (first built in the US in 25+ years) using DDD and NServiceBus to achieve 10–15k TPS through relaxed consistency patterns.